wp-plugins/form-maker/readme.txt

  Additional Attributes: You can use this option of the form to customize the specific properties for the field of the  form.
 Date (3 separate fields): This field of the form can be used for typing a date in 3 field  format(day, month, year).
 Each of the 3 form fields can be set as text input or select list.
 Each of the 3 form fields has the attributes Field Size and Field Label.
 For year field the select list interval can be defined.
 These 3 form fields can be separated in the  format set by the fields separator attribute.
 The field has several attributes:
 Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the form to customize the specific properties for the field of the  form.
 Time: This field of the form can be used for typing a time.
 Time can be shown in 24 hour or 12 hour  formats by setting the time  format attribute.
 The seconds preview can be enabled/disabled by setting the Display Seconds attribute.
 The field of the form has several standard attributes:
 Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
 Additional Attributes: You can use this option of the form to customize the specific properties for the field of the  form.